Are Furniture Protection Plans Worth It?

 Though you can’t really blame your animal for acting like, well, an animal, you can still protect your furniture from them.
 Many furniture protection plans will cover pet damage but as previously mentioned, always read the fine print.
 If the damage caused by pets is the one circumstance swaying you towards purchasing furniture coverage, be 100% sure that the insurance plan you are contemplating will offer that coverage.

-Some children are docile, well-behaved darlings.
-Some children are rambunctious and free-spirited.
-Some are a little of both.
-Regardless of what kind of children or child you may have, they are still children, and there is one tenet of childhood that will always exist across the board: Accidents (and messes) happen, no matter how hard you try to prevent them.
+We love our children, but no matter how sweet or well-behaved they are, they are still children, and there is one tenet of childhood that will always exist across the board: Accidents (and messes) happen, no matter how hard you try to prevent them.

 Whether your child is flinging paint in creative bliss or accidentally spilling their sippy cup, a furniture protection plan can keep your investments looking flawless.
 Be sure to find a plan that covers all of the tears, spills and stains that can be caused by even the most well-behaved children.
 With the safety net of a furniture protection plan, you can let your kids be kids without the worry of destroying your furniture (or at least being able to repair or replace it for free when they do).